vectorgrp/XCPlite/examples/silkit_demo/README.md

 This option requires to setup 2 different XCP client devices in CANape, one for each participant.

-### Option 2
+### Option 2 - Single XCP server in multi-application shared memory mode

 A single XCP server in multi-application shared memory mode for all participants on the same machine.
 The XCP server port is then fixed to standard XCP port 5555.

-This option needs only only XCP client device in CANape, which can access signals and parameters from all participants.
+This option needs to configure only one XCP client in the XCP tool (e.g. CANape device), which can access signals and parameters from all participants.
 The A2L files for the participants are automatically merged and all symbols get prefixed with the participant name (e.g., `Publisher._temperature` and `Subscriber._temperature`) to avoid name clashes.

-This requires to compile the XCP library in multi-application shared memory mode (#define `OPTION_SHM_MODE` in xcplib_cfg.h).
-The participant that starts first becomes the XCP server, the other participants automatically detect the running server and connect to it in shared memory mode.
-There is not central registry, controller or daemon needed — the participants discover each other and establish the shared memory connection automatically.
+Without a dedicated XCP server participant, the user participant that starts first becomes the XCP server, the other participants automatically detect the running XCP server and connect to it in shared memory mode.
 There are no performance penalties compared to the single-application mode, because the shared memory mode uses the same lock-less mechanisms for data acquisition and calibration.
-The only side effect is, that the applications share a few cache lines for the data acquisition queue and calibration RCU.
+The only side effect is, that the applications share a few cache lines for the data acquisition queue and the calibration RCU.

-Note that the XCPlite multi application shared memory mode is only supported on POSIX-compliant platforms (Linux, macOS, QNX) and not on Windows, and is still in experimental state.

 See the documentation of XCPlite SHM mode (in docs/SHM.md) for more details on the multi-application shared memory mode.